piersmana/Fragile-Gravity/README.md

 A 2D "physics" game I'm developing using Unity.

 Currently in very early stages.
-Feel free to download the source, all non-proprietary assets are included in this repository.
+Feel free to download the source, all assets included in this repository are designed by me and are free to use.

-Controls: A/D (or left arrow/right arrow) to lower or increase gravity, respectively.
+Controls: Click and drag (or A/D / left arrow/right arrow) to lower or increase gravity.

-Manage your planet's fluctuating gravity and attempt to guide other celestial bodies to the ground (without crashing or disintegrating).
-Build your planet's surface out to make it grow as large as possible, while keeping its core safe with a protective crust.
+Manage your planet's fluctuating gravity, and attempt to guide other celestial bodies down to create your planet's surface.
+Help your planet grow as large as possible while keeping its core safe with a protective crust.